amlight/ofp_sniffer/README.md

 SDN-based Networks Workshop hosted by ESNET and Internet2.
 Thanks A.J. for your constant support and mentoring!!
 (Link to NITRD workshop: https://www.nitrd.gov/nitrdgroups/index.php?title=SDN_Operational_Issues_WS)

-Currently, the following OpenFlow 1.0 messages are dissected:

-  Hello
-  Error
-  Vendor
-  FlowRemoved
-  FlowMod
-  BarrierReq
-  BarrierRes

-Sooner types StatsReq, StatsRes, FeatureReq, FeatureRes, GetConfigReq, GetConfigRes, SetConfig, PortMod, EchoReq and EchoRes will be dissected.
-They were not dissected on first version because, from the troubleshooting point of view, they weren't needed.

 As a command line interface tool, it has a few input parameters:
 ```
 # ./ofp_sniffer.py -h
 Usage:
  ./ofp_sniffer.py [-p min|full] [-f pcap_filter] [-F filter_file] [-i dev] [-r pcap_file]
      -p [min|full] or --print=[min|full]: print min or full packet headers.
 Default: min
      -f pcap_filter or --pcap-filter=pcap_filter : add a libpcap filter
-     -F sanitizer_file.json or --sanitizer-file=sanitizer_file.json
+     -F sanitizer_file.json or --sanitizer-file=sanitizerfile.json
      -i interface or --interface=interface.
 Default: eth0
      -r captured.pcap or --src-file=captured.pcap
-     -o or --print-ovs : print using ovs-ofctl add-flows format
+     -o or --print-ovs : print using ovs-ofctl format
-     -h or --help
+     -h or --help : prints this guidance
+     -c or --no-colors: removes colors
+     -v or --version : prints version

 -p [min|full] gives you the option of printing minimal or full TCP/IP headers
 -f pcap_filter gives you the possibility of adding libpcap filters.
-      Filter "port 6633 " is already sent.
-If you want to add more options.
-Just
+      Filter "port 6633 " is already applied.
+If you want to add more options, just
+      add -f and the filter, for example:
-      add -f " or port X or host IP.IP.IP.IP "
+            -f " or port 6634 or host 192.168.0.2"
 -F sanitizer_file.json gives you the possibility of using specific OpenFlow
       filters, for example, ignore some OpenFlow types (PacketIn, PacketOut,
       etc).
-An example is ship with the source code
+An example is shipped with the source code
--i interface gives you the possibility of choosing the listing interface.
+-i interface gives you the possibility of choosing the interface to sniffer.
       Remember that you will need root powers.
--r capture.pcap gives you the possibility of working on a captured libpcap file.
+-r capture.pcap gives you the possibility of working on a previously captured libpcap file.
-      This option is not functional yet
 -o gives you the possibility of printing the ovs-ofctl command that generated a
       specific flow-mod message.
 ```
 ##################### Instalation ######################
 ```
+Required Python 2.7 (2.6 works but with issues)
 apt-get install python-pcapy or yum install pcapy
 git clone https://github.com/jab1982/ofp_sniffer.git
 cd ofp_sniffer
 sudo ./ofp_sniffer.py